Convert to a List Instead of Hash

 The only tradeoffs are related to code complexity.
 Redis internally uses the same encoding (ziplist) for small hashes and small lists, so there is no performance impact when you switch to a list.
 However, if you have more than 512 fields in your hash, this approach is not recommended.

-Following are the situations when conversion of list to hash should be avoided:
+Following are the situations when conversion of hash to list should be avoided:

 - When you have less than 50,000 objects.